Reginald-Gillespie/Increase-Browser-Speed/README.md

 Currently it only works on one site at a time (you have to run the code once per tab you want to use it on), but eventually when I get all the bugs worked out I will turn it into an extension so it can run on all pages at the same time.

+## Only supports chrome at the moment, I have no idea how it would work on other browsers